Satellite & Cellular Internet on a Bicycle

 One of the most fun parts of this whole adventure was what came after the years of development and pedaling… being invited to conferences and trade shows to mingle with the folks who built the industry.
 This one was stellar, and brought together the team who invented my bicycle-mobile Internet system.
 The photo above shows BEHEMOTH on the show floor.

-We were fortunate to have a cassette recording the full session, complete with the most detailed explanation available about my bike’s satellite/cellular communication system.
+We were fortunate to have a cassette recording of the full session, complete with the most detailed explanation available about my bike’s satellite/cellular communication system.
 In 1992, this was a very radical piece of technology… and the geek banter is a delight.
 The first 40 minutes is a technical presentation by John Noerenberg from Qualcomm, David Harris from Telebit, Karl Fox from Morning Star, and Steven Roberts from Nomadic Research Labs… then the final half is Interop audience Q&A. In addition to the presenters who jointly developed this system, thanks go to Geoff Baehr of Sun Microsystems for the computer that was dedicated to the bike communication link.